 If visiting by public transport

-Catch Pakenham, Cranbourne or Dandenong train from Flinders Street to Huntingdale Station, bus stop across road from station, catch Smart Bus 900 and ask for the Waverley Park stop.
+Catch Pakenham, Cranbourne or Dandenong train from Flinders Street to Huntingdale Station, bus stop across road from station, catch the orange Smart Bus 900 and ask for the Waverley Park stop.
 You will see Waverley from bus stop.

 Friends of the Hawks Museum